-Paw Paw Trail is a 2.9 mile moderately trafficked loop trail located near Pikeville, TN that features a waterfall and is rated as moderate.
+Paw Paw Trail is a 2.9 mile moderately trafficked loop trail located near Pikeville, Tennessee that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.

 This trail is poorly marked, has a dangerous spot where you have to get on to the road and traffic is flying by and could easily be a spot for injury.
 There are a few overlooks, some are tricky to maneuver to get to the overlook, I would say it is moderate difficult at that part of the trail.
 Very shady and mostly flat walking.
 Several trails converge on this trail and markings are poor at best.
 It is a popular trail and will see lots of other folks on this trail.

 nice easy flat trial

 Easy trail to walk.. great views and over looks.. well worth the walk.

 Ferns covered woods and big trees.
 Easy trail but not grand views that I was expecting.

 This trail is actually a 2.5 mile point to point trail but it starts on the lower loop trail and cuts back into it.
 It features three (if i remember correctly) overlook side trails of which only one is worth going to.
 I think it was the first one going northbound.
 Either way, nothing special but it adds mileage to a day or backpacking trip and some "OK" overlook views.
 This one is also well maintained and pretty popular.

 Nice trail for early morning hike.
 There are several places that one can view the gorges.
 Cane creek over look is really nice as it is a bluff with sheer drop-offs, not a place to take kids to.